osegbotonie/enterprise-m365-administration-lab/docs/12-ca-003-block-legacy-authentication.md

 Monitoring should be used to confirm that the policy is achieving its security objective without causing unexpected business disruption.

+The organization should also use monitoring data to identify applications or services that require remediation.

 ---

 ## 11. Exception Management